Degree: Ph.D., 2005, Bowling Green State University, Clinical Psychology and Behavioral Medicine

 My approach to teaching psychology has evolved substantially over time and I feel that I continually strive to re-evaluate the content and manner in which I teach in order to best meet the needs of my students.
 I have learned, much like in psychotherapy, that different teaching strategies are needed for different objectives and outcomes.
 I have become more accustomed to using multiple teaching strategies in my courses to engage students and often incorporate collaborative learning and facilitated small group discussions, demonstrations, traditional lecture, guest speakers, in-class case studies, essay exams, and film to facilitate learning.
 I enjoy working with students at many different levels, including both undergraduate and graduate students, in and outside of the classroom.
 First and foremost, I believe that learning is an active and collaborative process and students need opportunities to engage with the material and to reflect on its utility outside of the classroom and to their lives.
 My approach to teaching often varies depending on the experience and knowledge of my students, though I feel there are a number of key principles I adhere to, including a focus on active learning, development of critical thinking skills, peer collaboration, and a focus on learning basic research principles.

 Although much of what students learn come from various courses they take, I strongly feel that engaging students in research is an extremely valuable way to educate them about the field of Psychology.
 For this reason, I often work with a number of students each semester outside of the classroom.
 I currently run a Motivation and Addiction Research Group with Dr. Michael Phillips and graduate/undergraduate students.
 Students in my lab are involved in all phases of research, including reviewing the research literature, developing study questions and hypotheses, operationalizing variables, choosing measures, running participants, analyzing data, and summarizing findings.
-A large group of students recently presented some of our preliminary data at APA in August.
+Students often present data from my lab at a range of different conferences, such as APA.
 I feel that this type of experience is a culmination of many of the topics/skills our students have learned while completing their degree and think it is a great way to help them apply their knowledge to a specific content-area.

 Students interested in gaining research experience in the area of addiction or disease prevention should contact me by email (email@example.com).